 By Hayley Scrivenor; reviewed by Jeannette Hartman

-When twelve-year-old Esther Bianchi disappears walking home from school, hidden parts of the community of Durton dissolve, changing lives forever and unraveling families and relationships.
+When twelve-year-old Esther Bianchi disappears walking home from school, secrets spill open in the community of Durton, changing lives and unraveling families.

-For Ronnie, Esther’s best friend, she was everything: the one who could make Ronnie erupt in laughter at a glance; the ringleader in play and rebellion; and the girl with the handsome, laughing father.
-Her disappearance is incomprehensible.
+For Ronnie, Esther’s best friend, she was everything: the one who could make you erupt in laughter at a glance; the ringleader in play and rebellion; and the girl with the handsome, laughing father.

 Shelly Thompson, Ronnie’s aunt, is at the side of Esther’s mother, Constance Bianchi, as soon as the news comes in.

 When the police discover what appears to be Esther’s school shoe hidden under the passenger’s side seat of Esther’s father’s utility vehicle, the possibility of the unthinkable ripples through the community.